Skip to main content

 Halton Heritage Services Oakville, ON

 Discover the history of the place known today as Lions Valley Park!
-Since the first Indigenous people lived on this land, the place known today as Lions Valley Park has been an important location.
-It is where the river could be crossed and...
+Since the First Nations people have lived on this land, the place known today as Lions Valley Park has been an important location.
+It is where the river could be crossed...

 Other Events from this Organizer